Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 Peer review is a practice in which an article proposed for publication is reviewed by a group of experts in the same field as the article to establish that it meets established standards for scholarly research.

 Many databases include a checkbox that allows you to limit search results to peer reviewed items.
 Sometimes it appears in the area below the basic search box.
-If it isn't there, look at the search options available with the advanced search.
+If it isn't there, look at the search options available with the advanced search or the filter options after you perform your search.

 A trade journal is a periodical that targets individuals working in a particular industry, trade or profession.
 They are often published by industry or professional associations.
 The articles focus on trends, best practices and events in that field.
 New practices and trends often appear in trade journals before they appear in scholarly journals.